8:00 am Registration & Morning Refreshments

 Where is Continuous Manufacturing Today?

-9:00 am Key Opinion Leaders Panel: Emerging Technology to Maturing Capability, Where is Continuous in the Technology Adoption Life Cycle?
+8:15 am Panel Discussion: Emerging Technology to Maturing Capability, Where is Continuous in the Technology Adoption Life Cycle?

 Synopsis